RedHatInsights/cloud-services-config/README.md

 Restart your insights-proxy to pick up the change.

-Create a `beta/config` directory inside of `cloud-services-config` and copy `main.yml` to it.
+Create a `beta/config` directory inside of `cloud-services-config` and crate a sym link (or copy) to `/chrome` directory in it.
 Then, from the `cloud-services-config` dir, run `npx http-server -p 8889`.
 In your browser, go to `https://ci.foo.redhat.com:1337/beta/rhel/dashboard`.
 You should see something logged like this from npx:

 ```text
 $ npx http-server -p 8889